FDA approves first RSV vaccine for moms-to-be to prevent infections in infants

 When VRBPAC reviewed Abrysvo in May, Pfizer presented data that found neutralizing antibodies against RSV was higher in infants whose mothers received the vaccine through six months of age.
 Infants under the age of six months are at a particularly high risk of developing severe cases of RSV.

-The FDA noted in its announcement on Monday that in one clinical study, Abrysvo reduced the risk of lower respiratory tract disease by about 82 percent in the first 90 days after birth and about 70 percent in the first 180 days.
+The FDA noted in its announcement on Monday that in one clinical study, Abrysvo reduced the risk of lower respiratory tract disease by about 82% in the first 90 days after birth and about 70% in the first 180 days.

 “We are incredibly grateful to the clinical trial participants and study investigator teams around the world, as well as our Pfizer colleagues, for their commitment to making this vaccine available,” Pfizer Senior Vice President Annaliesa Anderson said in a statement.